xxrxhj/SQL/README.md

 # Finance: S&P 500 Index Fund OHLCV (2016-2017)

 ## S&P 500 index is a benchmark of the U.S. stock market.
 Databases included the open-high-low-close-volume data from 2016 to 2017.
-Let's see what the data tell us - written in SQL.
+Written in SQL, let's see what the data show us.

 1. Prepare S_P and SPIndex databases
 ```